 Marc Schreuder, a Young Living guy – in a conference call said that copaiba is helichrysum on steroids.
 In 2009, after 8 years of studying copaiba, he said it was his number one favorite oil with frankincense coming in at number 2.
 He also said that combining copaiba and frankincense would give you the highest spiritual and emotional oil blend.
 Just like sandalwood is considered an excellent emotional supportive oil, copaiba is six times better and Marc called copaiba, sandalwood on steroids, due to its high sesquiterpene content.
 He also liked copaiba mixed with a little peppermint for pain, applied topically.

-For oral consumption, traditional uses are as much as ½ teaspoon twice daily.
+For oral consumption, traditional uses are as much as ½ teaspoon twice daily (See dietary supplement directions below).
 Four to six drops per day in a capsule should show benefit.
-It is not really a diffusing oil, but can be when mixed with other pure essential oils like Frankincense, and this aromatic treasure is currently found in The Oil Shoppe’s Deep Tissue Pain Essential Oil Blend.
+It is not really a diffusing oil but can be when mixed with other pure essential oils like Frankincense.
+This aromatic treasure is currently found in The Oil Shoppe’s Deep Tissue Pain Essential Oil Blend.

-Marc also pointed out that much of the copaiba oil marketed is adulterated with soy bean oil or kerosene to extend the yield.
+Schreuder also pointed out that much of the copaiba oil marketed is adulterated with soybean oil or kerosene to extend the yield.
 The Oil Shoppe’s is not.